gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ## Then: Ishad's Onions

 "Once upon a time there was a young man."
-That's how stories usually start, but it's never the truth---not really.
-That young man must have had parents---why not start with how they met?
+That's how stories usually start, but it's never the truth—not really.
+That young man must have had parents—why not start with how they met?
 Or how the village he grew up in was founded?
-And the crafty old magician who gave him three wishes because he saved her from pirates---how'd she wind up in a little boat all on her own out in the middle of the ocean?
+And the crafty old magician who gave him three wishes because he saved her from pirates—how'd she wind up in a little boat all on her own out in the middle of the ocean?
 And what about the pirates?
 They must have had families and childhoods and wishes and all.
 Hell, the hero's boots probably have a story too if you only knew how to ask them.